Peter A. Stewart: Criticism

 Ole Siggaard-Andersen, author of the textbook, the Acid–Base Status of the Blood, wrote, "the Stewart approach is absurd and anachronistic."
-This is because Stewart began by characterising [SID], ATOT and PCO₂ as independent variables, and [H+] as the dependent variable of interest.
+This is because Stewart began by characterising [SID], ATOT and PCO2 as independent variables, and [H+] as the dependent variable of interest.
 He wrote down the equations for equilibrium concentrations derived from the law of mass action, and eliminated all other "dependent" variables.
-This naturally yielded an equation that phrased [H+] in terms of [SID], ATOT and PCO₂, but people take it as support for the characterisation of variables as dependent and independent.
+This naturally yielded an equation that phrased [H+] in terms of [SID], ATOT and PCO2, but people take it as support for the characterisation of variables as dependent and independent.

 Biographical information

 Peter was born in Winnipeg, Manitoba in 1921.
-He graduated with honours from the University of Manitoba in 1943.
+He graduated with honours from the University of Manitoba in 1943 and served in World War II as a radar instructor.
 Post-graduate qualifications were obtained from the University of Minnesota: Master of Science in physics and mathematics in 1949, and a PhD in biophysics in 1951.
 In 1954, he took up a position as Associate Professor of Physiology, Physics and Biometry at Emory University.
 In 1965, he joined Brown University as Professor of Medical Science.

 He retired to Orcas Island in the Strait of Juan de Fuca near Seattle in 1983, and died in 1993.